 Writing, Broadcasting, & Talks

-Emma has become quite an authority on historic buildings and their histories in the north of England.
-She was invited to be a lead consultant on the 2013/14 HLF funded project: Charting Chipeling which sought to uncover the social and architectural history, and underlying archaeology, of Kiplin Hall in North Yorkshire.
-She was also a co-author of the resulting publication: Charting Chipeling: The Archaeology of the Kiplin Estate.
-She is currently a partner on the HLF-funded Ledgerstone Survey of England and Wales.
+Emma has worked extensively as an historical research consultant, gaining a broad repertoire of experience and skills in the advice and management of many large and small-scale projects.
+Notable examples of her work include the British Museum’s ‘Treasures of Heaven: Saints, Relics, and Devotion in Medieval Europe’ exhibition and the Lindisfarne Gospels Durham Leverhulme Trust project, as well as an advisor and on-screen expert for various establishments including the BBC (Gentleman Jack, Series 1) and Channel 4.
+She was also invited to be a lead consultant on the 2013/14 HLF funded project, Charting Chipeling which sought to uncover the social and architectural history, and underlying archaeology, of Kiplin Hall in North Yorkshire, and was a co-author of the resulting publication: Charting Chipeling: The Archaeology of the Kiplin Estate.
+She was also a partner on the HLF-funded Ledgerstone Survey of England and Wales.

 Emma’s CV, including a list of publications, is available upon request.